broadinstitute/warp/pipelines/broad/genotyping/illumina/IlluminaGenotypingArray.changelog.md

 * Increased the version number to make new release tag for Dockstore

 # 1.11.2
-2021-07-13
+2021-07-19

-* Make chip_well_barcode and analysis_version_number available as outputs of the WDL
+* Make chip_well_barcode and analysis_version_number available as outputs of the WDL.

 # 1.11.1
 2021-05-19